Philip C. Jessup International Law Moot Court Competition: Moot format

 The Jessup moot involves arguing a hypothetical case on issues of international law as if before the ICJ, but with a smaller complement of judges (three instead of 15).
 The ILSA Board is responsible for soliciting and selecting proposals for the compromis every year.

 Each team comprises two to five student members.
 Each team must prepare to argue both Applicant and Respondent, and must produce a written memorial for each side.
 In each oral round, two competitors from a team will argue one side of the case for 45 minutes in total, including any time reserved for rebuttal or sur-rebuttal.
 A third team member may be seated at the bar table as of-counsel, but may not present argument.
-Some teams dedicate two oralists to each side of the argument, with the fifth person serving a more open-ended role.
-In other teams, only two or three speakers will present oral argument, with at least one person arguing both Applicant and Respondent sides.
-In addition, most teams include at least one advisor or coach, usually drawn from the respective universities' international law faculty and/or past Jessup competitors.
+Most teams include at least one advisor or coach, usually drawn from the respective universities' international law faculty or past Jessup competitors.

-Most countries hold national or regional rounds to select the best team or teams to advance to the international phase of the competition in Washington, D.C., which is sometimes held in conjunction with the annual meeting of the American Society of International Law.
+Most countries hold qualifying rounds to select the best team or teams to advance to the international phase of the competition.
+This has mostly been held in Washington, D.C., sometimes in conjunction with the annual meeting of the American Society of International Law.
 Generally, each country can only send one school for every ten law schools that participate in the moot.
-For instance, historically, the United States, which has more than a hundred law schools taking part each year, is represented by up to 12 teams following the conclusion of its six regional rounds, while smaller countries that have only a small number of law schools can only send one team.
-Domestic round administrators have some autonomy in setting their own rules.
-In recent years, around 700 schools worldwide participate in the competition, with the top 140 or so qualifying for the international rounds in Washington, D.C.
+This is subject to a cap and also rules pertaining to prior performance in the international rounds.
+In recent years, more than 800 schools worldwide participate in the competition, with the top 160 or so qualifying for the international rounds.
 Teams that do not qualify may be invited to participate in exhibition rounds.